lihaoyun6/AirBattery/README_en.md

 ### Usage:
 - After AirBattery is started, it will be displayed on both the Dock and the status bar by default, or only one of them (can be configured)
 - AirBattery will automatically search for all devices supported by the **"Nearbility Engine"** without manual configuration.
-- Right-click the Dock icon/left-click the status bar icon, or add a widget to view the battery level of your devices.
+- Left/Right-click the Dock icon/left-click the status bar icon, or add a widget to view the battery level of your devices.
 - You can also change the status bar icon to a real-time battery icon in preferences, just like the one that comes with the system.
 - If necessary, you can hide certain devices in the Dock menu or status bar menu, and unhide them at any time.